 As the coating cures these effects will disappear and it is in no way detrimental to the long term performance of the coating system.
+NB: Freezing paint must be avoided to prevent irreversible damage to the coating.

-Proper drying enables the coating to maintain its elasticity and therefore its long term durability.
+Proper drying (in the factory) enables the coating to achieve its optimum performance levels before installation, further assuring long-term durability.